5 Steps to Break the Comfort Zone Trap and Adopt a Study Abroad Mindset

-By Monique Evdokiou (UC Berkeley)
+Monique Evdokiou (UC Berkeley) posing over Rome rooftops

 Prior to starting my study abroad experience, I felt confident that I was more than prepared.
 To get ready for the experience, I had a group of friends that I already knew attending the program.
 I was prepared to feel the initial culture shock.
 I had even practiced my Italian on Duolingo for months leading up to my departure.